 I arrived back in Seyda Neen early in the morning.
 Perhaps it's because so far Balmora has only been covered in gloom and nighttime for as long as I've been there, but the coastal town definitely is an improvement of scenery.
 I first sought out Vodunius Nuccius to follow up on the rumour that he's unhappy in Seyda Neen.
 He told me he came here to make his fortune but so far has only come into the possession of a cursed ring that makes you run faster but also drains blood.
 I took it off him and handed him 100 drakes so he could take the boat to Narsis.

 I visited Arrille's Tradehouse to stock up on spells, including a healing spell that should be a significant improvement upon Fargoth's ring that I have kept with me.
 I might as well return it since it's not very powerful.
-I should have reversed that order because when I returned the ring, Fargoth was so pleased with me that he'd make sure Arrille would give me beter prizes.
+I should have reversed that order because when I returned the ring, Fargoth was so pleased with me that he'd make sure Arrille would give me beter prices.

 In Arrille's Tradehouse I talked to a man named Hrisskar Flat-Foot who is a member of the Imperial Legion who had bad luck playing Nine-holes and seeks to recover it by shaking down Fargoth (which accounts for how he lost his ring to the Imperial Legion in the first place).
 I'm to find where Fargoth hides his secret stash.
 I could and perhaps should have declined, but I'm hardly in the position to oppose the Empire and at least this way Fargoth's secret stash stays safe.